TylerTemp/SaintsField/README.md

 #### `Scene` ####

-A dropdown selector for a scene in the build list.
+A dropdown selector for a scene in the build list, plus a "Edit Scenes In Build..." option to directly open the "Build Settings" window where you can change building scenes.

 *   AllowMultiple: No